Tell Zurghul: Archaeology

-According to the current excavators Tell Zurghul covers 70 hectares with two mounds, one 15 meters high (Mound A - site site of ancient Nigin) and the other (Mound B), about 150 meters to the south, to 5 meters.
-There is an extensive Lower Town The western edge of the site has a 200 x 150m feature (Area C) yet unidentified.
+According to the current excavators, Tell Zurghul covers 70 hectares with two mounds.
+One mound, known as Mound A, stands 15 meters high and is the site of ancient Nigin.
+The other mound, Mound B, is about 150 meters to the south and rises to 5 meters in height.
+Additionally, there is an extensive Lower Town.
+The western edge of the site features a 200 x 150m feature (Area C) that remains unidentified.

 On January 31, 1885, the site, then called Surghul, was visited by William Hayes Ward.
 During the winter of 1913-14 Comte Aymar de Liedekerke-Beaufort visited Surghul.
-In 1926 the site was visited during an archaeological survey of southern Mesopotamia by Raymond P Dougherty of Yale University under the auspices of the American Schools of Oriental Research.
+In 1926, the site was visited during an archaeological survey of southern Mesopotamia by Raymond P. Dougherty of Yale University under the auspices of the American Schools of Oriental Research.
 He reported that it covered 200 acres and had two mounds, on 45 feet high and the other 25 feet high.
-The few scattered finds were mainly pottery shards, flint saw blades and broken bricks.
+The few scattered finds were mainly pottery shards, flint saw blades, and broken bricks.
 Some bricks and a cone had an inscription of Gudea.
 The mounds were surrounded by water.
-In the 1970s American archaeologists working at nearby Lagash visited twice collecting 4 bricks and 12 cones.
+In the 1970s, American archaeologists working at nearby Lagash visited twice collecting, 4 bricks and 12 cones.

-The first excavations, by Robert Koldewey, occurred January 4 to February 1887 under the auspices of the Royal Prussian Museums for Berlin.
-Besides digging long deep trenches in Area A and Area B he collected 16 clay cones.
-A number of graves, both interments and cremations, were examined.
-Unfortunately, as often happens in these early works, very little is available in the way of excavation records from Koldewey's efforts.
+The first excavations at Tell Zurghul, led Robert Koldewey, occurred January 4 to February 1887 under the auspices of the Royal Prussian Museums for Berlin.
+Besides digging long, deep trenches in Area A and Area B, Koldewey collected 16 clay cones.
+A number of graves, both interments and cremations, were examined during this period.
+Unfortunately, as is often the case with early excavations, very little information is available regarding excavation records from Koldewey's efforts.

 Since 2015 Zurghul has been excavated by Italian Archaeological Expedition, under the auspices of Sapienza University of Rome and Perugia University, led by Davide Nadali and Andrea Polcaro.
 Work was continued in 2016, 2017, 2019 and the most recent excavation season in 2021.
 Another season is planned for 2022.
 There is a deep cut (35 meters by 3.5 meters) in the south-eastern slope of the larger mound (Mound B) from the German excavations.
 A small (6.5 meters by 5.5 meters) pit was found at the top of that mound and is assumed to also be from the German excavations.

+One foundation tablet and one foundation figurine of Gudea were found at Tell Zurghul.